Masters of Science (MSc)

 The Accelerated Master's Degree program allows strong students in the Engineering Physics programs to begin work towards a Master's degree while completing their undergraduate degree.
 By working on a research project that will become their master's thesis during the summers after third and fourth years, the students can graduate with a full thesis-based master's degree in 12-16 months after finishing their Bachelor's degree.
 This saves approximately a year of time compared to students enrolled in the standard master's program.
 Students also get to work on larger research projects, which would not normally be offered to undergraduate students.

-• Engineering Physics students apply for Accelerated Master's Degree in Applied Science (MASc) during winter term of 3rd year.
+• Engineering Physics students apply for Accelerated Master's Degree in Applied Science (MASc) during fall term of 3rd year.

 • Students must have first class grades (GPA of 3.7 or higher) and complete an application form.